vizamo/Ansible-Ica0002/backup_sla.md

 - Ansible repository - must be covered all repository code.

   RPO
-Backup must be created every on 1:25.
+Backup must be created on time 1:25.
 Full backup is created on Monday
 Incremental backups is created on Thursday and Sunday RPO is 72 hours.